SEO for SaaS: Actionable Tips on How to Grow Traffic for Your SaaS Company

 by Mike Khorev

-Marketing for SaaS businesses is fairly unique compared to other businesses: the sales cycle is surprisingly fast, with an average of just 40 days for SaaS products priced below $5,000.
+SEO for SaaS businesses is fairly unique compared to other businesses: the sales cycle is surprisingly fast, with an average of just 40 days for SaaS products priced below $5,000.
 Meaning you don’t have a lot of room to nurture your prospects.

 First, we will discuss the right mindset in implementing SEO for SaaS.